October 18th, 2010, the American Heart Association (AHA) and European Resuscitation Council (ERC) Guidelines for resuscitation.

 2. Send someone for the Automated External Defibrillator (AED).

 3. Immediately begin CPR if an adult victim is unresponsive and not breathing normally.
+One can learn CPR with Skills Training Group’s first aid courses.

 4. “C-A-B” (Compressions – Airway – Breathing).
 The AHA emphasizes the importance of early,